Għana (folk music): Prejjem

 During spirtu pront, the "prim" begins improvising along a motive chosen from a 'restricted' repertory of Ghana motives.
 This section is known as the prejjem.
 These motives are popular, not only among the dilettante, but are well known outside of the għana community by the general Maltese public.
 The lead guitarist begins with an introductory section accompanied by the strumming of triadic, diatonic chords provided by the other guitarists.
 As soon as the former completes his improvisation he joins the other guitarists in the accompaniment based on the tonic and dominant of the established key.
 The function of this introductory section is to establish the tonality and tempo for the session.
 Tonality changes from one session to another in a whole performance, depending on what collectively suits the għannejja (singers).
 In the most frequently used 'La' accompaniment (akkumpanjament fuq il-La), the strings of the lead guitar will be tuned to E A d g b e' while those of the second accompanying guitars will be tuned a minor third lower, except for the bottom string: E F# B e g# c#'.
 The tone quality of these locally produced guitars is described by Ciantar (1997) as "very compact, with very low bass resonance".
 Such tuning is through to better facilitate the technical demands imposed on the lead guitarist in the creation of new motifs and variations.
-In the introductory section a series of rhythmic and intervallic structures are created and developed; this same rhythmic and melodic material is then reiterated in the second section by both the ghannejja and the lead guitarist.
-The frequent use of syncopation and descending melodic movements, for instance, form part of the formal structure of both the singing and instrumental soloing in the spirtu pront; these are structural elements announced in the introductory section as to establish the style of both Ghana singing and playing.
+In the introductory section a series of rhythmic and intervallic structures are created and developed; this same rhythmic and melodic material is then reiterated in the second section by both the għannejja and the lead guitarist.
+The frequent use of syncopation and descending melodic movements, for instance, form part of the formal structure of both the singing and instrumental soloing in the spirtu pront; these are structural elements announced in the introductory section as to establish the style of both għana singing and playing.